peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - By coding at a higher level of abstraction, you are free to concentrate on solving domain problems, and can ignore petty implementation details
 - Each people/user has their own problem domain, can generate mini-environments and languages for all of them
 - To implement a mini-language, first using a notation such as **BNF** to define the syntax and have grammer specified
-  - There’s another way of implementing a mini-language: extend an existing one
+  - There's another way of implementing a mini-language: extend an existing one
 - Implemented languages can be used in 2 different ways:
   - **Data Languages**: produce some form of data structure, often used to represent configuration information
   - **Imperative languages**: the language is actually executed, more like an interface to help connect systems/components, eg. screen scraping